 2019 Focused on Disaster Recovery Program for those affected by Memorial Day Tornadoes and Targeted the Edgemont Neighborhood.

 2020 Rebuilding Together Dayton celebrating 25 years of repairing homes, revitalizing communities, and rebuilding lives for low-income Dayton Senior homeowners.
-We will be targeting Pineview, Edgemont, and Miami Chapel Neighborhoods.
+We targeted Pineview, Edgemont, and Miami Chapel Neighborhoods.